Commitment to Equity, Diversity and Inclusion

 Target-Setting Reporting Tool

-Institutions can use this target-setting tool to calculate their equity targets in order to review the effectiveness and impact of their strategies for addressing gaps.
+Institutions can use this target-setting tool to calculate their equity and diversity targets in order to review the effectiveness and impact of their strategies for addressing gaps.

 Results of Participating Institutions

 In the spirit of openness and transparency, the program is making public the results and findings of its target-setting exercise, while respecting the Privacy Act.
-Access the data.
+Visit the Program Statistics page to see the latest results.

-The Advisory Committee on Equity Policy is mandated to advise the Secretariat on equity issues.
+The Advisory Committee on Equity, Diversity and Inclusion Policy is mandated to advise the governance committees and TIPS on implementing measures to increase equity, diversity and inclusion in all programs administered by TIPS.
 The committee also reviews the applications submitted to the annual equity recognition process and provides a recommendation to the Secretariat as to which institutions should be recognized.

-If you have enquiries related to the Canada Research Chairs Program’s equity practices, please contact:
+If you have enquiries related to the Canada Research Chairs Program’s equity, diversity and inclusion practices, please contact:

 Manager, Canada Research Chairs Program